RubixML/ML/README.md

 ```

 ### Least Squares
-Least Squares or *quadratic* loss is a function that measures the squared error between the target output and the actual output of a network.
+Least Squares or *quadratic* loss is a function that measures the squared error between the target output and the actual output of the network.

 #### Parameters:
 This cost function does not have any parameters.